-Oh, and if you see some black on your tempeh from the store, this is a normal occurrence from the fermentation process.
+If you see a few black areas on your tempeh from the store, this is normal and a result of the fermentation process.

 These plant-based sandwiches are a must-try: